 - Use of sterile saline tubes to clean minor cuts and grazes

-It is one thing to read the first aid manual that comes with your first aid kit.
-But a formal training in First Aid can take your use of first aid kit to another level.
-If you are not how to use your first aid items correctly, consider taking a First Aid Course.
+It is one thing to read the manual that comes with your first aid kit.
+But a formal training in First Aid can take your use of the first aid kit to another level.
+If you are unsure how to use your first aid items correctly, consider taking a First Aid Course.

 First Aid Pro Adelaide will help you make the best use of your first aid kit in an emergency.
 Getting trained in first aid is a wise move to be fully prepared for any injuries and accidents that may occur.
 Proper use of a first aid kit can make all the difference.